Configuration¶

 Although it is possible to set all long arguments in a configuration file, setting all arguments this way may not be a good idea – for example setting the

-argument from the configuration file does not make sense.
+helpargument from the configuration file does not make sense.

 Configuration file location¶

-option can be either a path to the
+The value of the -c/--config option can be either a path to the

-configuration file (which must have a .conf
+configuration file (which must have a .conf suffix), or a name of the

 configuration which is looked up in the $XDG_CONFIG_HOME/wiki-scripts/

-.
-The default value of the -c
+directory as <name>.conf.
+The default value of the -c/--config

-, i.e., the default configuration file path is
+option is default, i.e., the default configuration file path is

 - Tip